PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. data:: timeIntervalInMs

     **Optional** If set it will invoke this function to track new visible content impressions on every X miliseconds.
+By default it is set to 750ms.

 .. warning::